– Salvador Castío is born on February 9 in Martinez, California.

 – Adds four stunning new pieces to his Belle Époque series of black and white ink portraits, and with that begins to near the halfway point on the project.

-– In February, he meets designer Jocelyn Condé in person for the first time; a variety of topics are discussed and Jocelyn invites Salvador to be a guest on her radio show, Breaking Barriers.
+– In February, he meets designer Jocelyn Condé; a variety of topics are discussed and Jocelyn invites Salvador to be a guest on her radio show, Breaking Barriers.

 – In June, Salvador is the special guest on Breaking Barriers where he is interviewed by Jocelyn Condé about his life and work.